ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 As the design uses two VMware Regulated Workloads instances, the network design is at each region and is documented at [Underlay networking](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-underlay-network) and [Overlay networking](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overlay-network).

 The key design element at the network level, is the adoption of cross-region network for the use of the vRealize Operations Manager analytic cluster.
 The cross-region network is a layer 3 construct that allows the use of the same IP subnet space at either the protected region or the recovery region.
-In normal operations, the cross-region network is tethered to the vSRX or Fortigate in the protected region that is, the default gateway for this network is the vSRX or Fortigate.
-The protected region vSRX or Fortigate then advertises this network so that it is reachable from other networks.
-In recovery operations, the cross-region network is tethered to the vSRX or Fortigate in the recovery region.
-The recovery region vSRX or Fortigate then advertises this network so that it is reachable from other networks.
+In normal operations, the cross-region network is tethered to the vSRX or FortiGate in the protected region that is, the default gateway for this network is the vSRX or FortiGate.
+The protected region vSRX or FortiGate then advertises this network so that it is reachable from other networks.
+In recovery operations, the cross-region network is tethered to the vSRX or FortiGate in the recovery region.
+The recovery region vSRX or FortiGate then advertises this network so that it is reachable from other networks.
 The use of the cross-region network allows the vRealize Operations Manager Analytic cluster to retain the same IP addresses when they are recovered to the recovery region.

 Review the following network design decisions:
 * The {{site.data.keyword.cloud_notm}} classic network environment does not allow the stretching of VLANs across data centers.
 Therefore, this design does not use stretched VLANs at the physical network infrastructure level.